 ensuring that key management personnel in the national Competent Authority and other AtoN service providers hold the appropriate certificates of competency [Recommendation R0141].

-career development training for AtoN managers and technicians [Recommendation R0141; model courses L1.1 and L2.0].
+career development training for AtoN managers and technicians [Recommendation R0141; Model Courses L1.1 and L2.0].

-Standard 1070 – Information Services
+2.3.5 Standard 1070 – Information Services

-maintaining an adequate stock of corrected charts and nautical publications;
+maintaining an adequate folio of corrected charts and nautical publications;

 reporting new, altered or removed AtoN to the Principal Charting Authority [SOLAS Chapter V Regulation 9.2.3];

-maintaining comprehensive records of all draft navigational warnings and/or hydrographic notes related to AtoN failures; installation; alteration or removal.
+maintaining comprehensive records of all navigational warnings and/or hydrographic notes related to AtoN failures; installation; alteration or removal.

-Audit of AtoN
+2.4 Audit of AtoN

-It is the Minister of the nominated national Competent Authority of a Contracting Government to SOLAS who bears the responsibility for ensuring that AtoN service provision is fully compliant with the obligations set out in SOLAS Chapter V Regulation 13.
+It is the Minister of the nominated national Competent Authority who bears the responsibility for ensuring that AtoN service provision is fully compliant with the obligations set out in SOLAS Chapter V Regulation 13.
 Whereas the provision of AtoN service provision can be delegated to other Organisations, the responsibility for their effective operation cannot.
-Barring natural disasters and force measure, AtoN must be designed and operated to be available to the mariner for no less than 95% of the time [Recommendation R0130.1.5].
+Barring natural disasters and force majeure, AtoN must be designed and operated to be available to the mariner for no less than 95% of the time [Recommendation R0130.1.5].
 This applies to all AtoN in a State’s waters, irrespective of who owns and operates them.
-It is therefore incumbent on the Minister to ensure that a failsafe procedure exists to inspect such AtoN so that the mariner and the ships operating in the waters of each coastal State relying on them are kept safe and that the marine and coastal environment is preserved.
+It is therefore incumbent on the Minister to ensure that a fail-safe procedure exists to monitor, audit and inspect such AtoN so that the mariner and the ships operating in the waters of each coastal State relying on them are kept safe and that the marine and coastal environment is preserved.

-It is self-evident that to demonstrate proper governance, all AtoN owned, operated and maintained by the national Competent Authority should be monitored (either directly or remotely or both) and inspected as part of the Authority’s effective management procedures, and immediate action is taken to restore operation following a failure.
+In order to demonstrate proper governance, all AtoN owned, operated and maintained by the national Competent Authority should be monitored (either directly or remotely or both) and inspected as part of the Authority’s effective management procedures, and immediate action is taken to restore operation following a failure.

-Assuming that national maritime legislation incorporates a clause to the effect that the “Director” shall “have the absolute right to ensure through audits, inspections or any other means that all other aids to navigation established by any port, marina or other maritime facility, are established in compliance with the stipulated conditions and specifications and are maintained in proper working order” the “Director” given management of the items listed in paragraph 2.3 above will need to establish a periodic inspection or audit programme.
-This should ensure that all short-range AtoN (and Differential Global Navigation Satellite Systems if appropriate) are operating to IALA standards.
+Assuming that national maritime legislation incorporates a clause to the effect that the “Director” shall “have the absolute right to ensure through audits, inspections or any other means that all other marine aids to navigation established by any port, marina or other maritime facility, are established in compliance with the stipulated conditions and specifications and are maintained in proper working order”, the “Director” given management of the items listed in paragraph 2.3 above will need to establish a periodic inspection or audit programme.
+This should ensure that all AtoN are operating to IALA Standards.
 If such AtoN are lit, inspections will need to be conducted during the hours of darkness.

 The first step in this essential process is to ensure that a formal national register of all AtoN in the waters of a coastal State is developed and maintained.
 This will require a physical inspection of each AtoN to determine its function, position, dimensions, characteristics, specifications and condition.